abhishekghoshh/tools-i-use/neovim-helper.md

 #### Command Description
 ```

-# Insert at cursor (goes into insert mode)
+i -> Insert at cursor (goes into insert mode)
-i

-# Write after cursor (goes into insert mode)
+a -> Write after cursor (goes into insert mode)
-a

-# Write at the end of line (goes into insert mode)
+A -> Write at the end of line (goes into insert mode)
-A

-# Terminate insert mode
+ESC -> Terminate insert mode
-ESC

-# Undo last change
+u ->  Undo last change
-u

-# Undo all changes to the entire line
+U -> Undo all changes to the entire line
-U

-# Open a new line (goes into insert mode)
+o -> Open a new line (goes into insert mode)
-o

-# Delete line
+d -> Delete line
-dd

-# Delete 3 lines
+3dd -> Delete 3 lines
-3dd

-# Delete contents of line after the cursor
+D -> Delete contents of line after the cursor
-D

-# Delete contents of a line after the cursor and insert new text.
+C -> Delete contents of a line after the cursor and insert new text.
 Press ESC key to end insertion.
-C

-# Delete word
+dw -> Delete word
-dw

-# Delete 4 words
+4dw -> Delete 4 words
-4dw

-# Change word
+cw -> Change word
-cw

-# Delete character at the cursor
+x -> Delete character at the cursor
-x

-# Replace character
+r -> Replace character
-r

-# Overwrite characters from cursor onward
+R -> Overwrite characters from cursor onward
-R

-# Substitute one character under cursor continue to insert
+s -> Substitute one character under cursor continue to insert
-s

-# Substitute entire line and begin to insert at the beginning of the line
+S -> Substitute entire line and begin to insert at the beginning of the line
-S

-# Change case of individual character
+~ -> Change case of individual character
-~

 ```

-# Golang shortcuts